Moldova

 Corporate - Group taxation

-With reference to the transactions carried out by Moldovan companies with related parties, Moldovan tax law provides the following specific provisions:
+With reference to the transactions carried out by Moldovan companies with interdependent persons, Moldovan tax law provides the following specific provisions:

-• The income obtained from economic transactions performed with shareholders or other related parties at a price lower than market value will be adjusted for tax purposes to the market value.
-As of 15 August 2024, the income obtained by taxpayers carrying out entrepreneurial activity from economic transactions with individual founders or other interdependent individuals who do not carry out entrepreneurial activity, obtained at a price lower than the market price, is adjusted for tax purposes to the market price.
+• The income obtained from economic transactions performed with shareholders or other interdependent persons at a price lower than market value will be adjusted for tax purposes to the market value.
+The income obtained by taxpayers carrying out entrepreneurial activity from economic transactions with individual founders or other interdependent individuals who do not carry out entrepreneurial activity, obtained at a price lower than the market price, is adjusted for tax purposes to the market price.

-• As of 01 January 2025, losses obtained following the sale or exchange of property, the performance of works and the provision of services, carried out directly or mediated between affiliated parties, will be allowed for deduction if the arm’s length principle has been applied in determining the price for these transactions.
+• Losses obtained following the sale or exchange of property, the performance of works, and the provision of services, carried out directly or mediated between affiliated parties, will be allowed for deduction if the arm’s-length principle has been applied in determining the price for these transactions.
 No deduction is allowed for expenses incurred in relation to related parties if no justification is available for the payments and if such expenses do not represent necessary and ordinary business expenses.

 Transfer pricing rules